 Five easy ways to recycle household items

 The average Australian household produces approximately 1.5 tonnes of waste per year.
-Reducing the amount of waste your household sends to landfill is easy with these tips on recycling
+Reducing the amount of waste your household sends to landfill is easy with these tips on recycling everyday items.

 Batteries, aerosols, printer cartridges, plastic bags and mobile phones can all be recycled.
 Read on to find out how.